What does "first-come, first-served" mean?

 Where can I find and handle shift requests?

 At the top right of your screen, you can find the notification center by clicking on the bell '🔔' icon.
-From here you can click on 'shift requests' to view and handle requests.
+From here, you can click on 'Shift requests' to view and handle requests.
+You can also click directly on the shift in the schedule, which will have a blue arrow next to it.

 Can multiple employees request the same shift?